daizutabi/mkapi/docs/usage/custom.md

 ## Customization 'on_config'.

-MkApi has an option `on_config` to allow users to configure MkDocs/MkApi or user system environment.
+MkAPI has an option `on_config` to allow users to configure MkDocs/MkAPI or user system environment.
 Here is an example directory structure and the corresponding `mkdocs.yml`:

 ~~~yml